kujunda-seda/Worthy-v2/.github/ISSUE_TEMPLATE/basic-issue.md

 ---
 name: Basic issue
-about: An issue with a to-co checklist
+about: An issue with a to-do checklist
 title: ''
 labels: ''
 assignees: ''